 This layer is masked to control the entire upper body of the character, including the chest/torso motion.
 This layer is used for any item animations that should utilize both arms and the chest rotation.

-The shootable weapon substates are identical to the states on the Item Layer, so the ones on the Upperbody Layer are used to include the chest rotation when the character is not in motion.
+The shootable weapon substates are identical to the states on the Arms Layer, so the ones on the Upperbody Layer are used to include the chest rotation when the character is not in motion.

-The melee weapon substates include the same item actions as the Item Layer, and in addition also have any attack animations that should include the upper body while in motion.
+The melee weapon substates include the same item actions as the Arms Layer, and in addition also have any attack animations that should include the upper body while in motion.
 The melee attack animations always include the chest rotation otherwise these would look strange.

 Finally, this layer also includes some abilities that utilize both arms and the chest bone such as interact and pickup item.